RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Introduction_to_EPSS.md

 <figure markdown>
   ![](../assets/images/epss_percentiles.png)
-  <figcaption> How many CVEs above an EPSS score (substract the Percentile Rank from 100% to get the answer in % terms)<br>Image from https://www.first.org/epss/articles/prob_percentile_bins</figcaption>
+  <figcaption> How many CVEs above an EPSS score (subtract the Percentile Rank from 100% to get the answer in % terms)<br>Image from https://www.first.org/epss/articles/prob_percentile_bins</figcaption>
 </figure>